-Gumbo is a thick soup that can be considered the signature dish of south Louisiana.
+Gumbo is a thick soup that could be considered the signature dish of South Louisiana.

 Origins of Gumbo